Thai virus surge prompts concern over ICUs, vaccine supply

-BANGKOK (AP) — Health authorities in Thailand reported 6,087 new COVID-19 cases on Friday, setting a record for a second straight day, as concerns mounted over shortages of treatment facilities and vaccine supplies.
+BANGKOK (AP) — Health authorities in Thailand reported over 6,200 new COVID-19 cases on Saturday, setting a record for a third straight day, as concerns mounted over shortages of treatment facilities and vaccine supplies.

-Around 90% of Thailand's 270,921 reported coronavirus cases and 95% of the deaths have been recorded during a surge that began in early April.
+Around 90% of Thailand's over 271,000 reported coronavirus cases and 95% of the deaths have been recorded during a surge that began in early April.
 There were 992 deaths in June, more than 15 times Thailand’s total for all of 2020.

 The number of patients in ICUs and on ventilators has risen nationwide over the past two weeks.